🧬

 Unique facts and fascinating details

-• They are closely related to the Belgian Shepherd but are considered a distinct breed by the FCI.
+• They are closely related to the Belgian Shepherd but were separated by the Dutch border and specific breeding preferences.

-• The breed is known for its 'on-off' switch, being intense at work and calm at home.
+• They are known for their 'on-off' switch, being intense workers but calm house dogs.

 Frequently Asked Questions